fastforwardlabs/blog/content/posts/2020-11-15-representation-learning-101-for-software-engineers.md

 In general, a supervised approach assumes the availability of large labeled datasets - a requirement that is rarely achievable in practice.
 It also yields representations that may not generalize out-of-the-box and may be susceptible to adversarial attacks.

-Some applied examples include: Pinterest Pintext [[14]](https://labs.pinterest.com/user/themes/pin_labs/assets/paper/pintext-kdd2019.pdf) train a multitask model trained using engagement data (clicks and repins) as labels (a measure of similarity between text queries);  Visual metric learning a Pinterest:  millions of Pinterest images with labels are used to learn a similarity metric for content based image retrieval [[9]](https://arxiv.org/pdf/1811.12649.pdf)).
+Some applied examples include: Pinterest Pintext [[14]](https://labs.pinterest.com/user/themes/pin_labs/assets/paper/pintext-kdd2019.pdf) - a multitask model trained using engagement data (clicks and repins) as labels (a measure of similarity between text queries);  Visual metric learning at Pinterest -  millions of Pinterest images with labels are used to learn a similarity metric for content based image retrieval [[9]](https://arxiv.org/pdf/1811.12649.pdf)).

 <!-- [TODO .. notes from bengio talk, book]  -->